kora-projects/kora-docs/mkdocs/blog/en/kora-build-your-module.md

 Factory methods should create values, not implement a hidden application framework.

-## Optional Features Should Not Pull Unused Infrastructure
+## Optional Features Should Not Pull Unused Infrastructure { #optional-features-pull }

 If the module supports: